Degree Program: CE

 - The ability to get a good job or admission to a top graduate school.

 The computer engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+For current enrollment and degrees conferred, see McCormick's Enrollment and Graduation Data.
 Further details of the computer engineering curriculum, the preferred schedule for computer engineering students, prerequisites, study plan, and information about conformance with ABET guidelines is in the Undergraduate Study Manual.

 - Senior Capstone Design report requirements